 - Physical and Life Sciences (Biological and Biomedical Sciences\CIP Code 26 and Physical Sciences\CIP Code 40)

 We provide the median starting and median mid-career salary, maturity curves, and percentage with meaningful work for:

 Note: Only employees who possess the specified major at the specified degree level and did not go on to get an advanced degree are included.

+Due to the great diversity of jobs, even for the most popular jobs it is not uncommon for the job to represent less than one percent of the total respondents for a major.
 Some jobs are less likely to be represented on our lists due to a greater amount of specialization in the field.
 The inverse is also true.
 For example, software engineers who work in a wide range of settings and whose responsibilities can vary dramatically all identify with the same job title, and hence are more likely to appear on the list.

 Jobs which require advanced degrees, such as doctors and lawyers, are not present.
 However, those which generally are held by workers with advanced degrees will sometimes appear.
 For example, an MBA is not required to become a chief financial officer, but it is commonly held by workers in this position.
 Additionally, despite the fact that many scientific research positions require a PhD, there is bachelor’s-level research done in corporate, government, and industrial settings.